syseleven/shared-secrets/README.md

 Using the Shared-Secrets service allows you to transfer the actual secret in an encrypted form.
 Retrieving the secret is as simple as following a link.
 In contrast to other secret sharing services, Shared-Secrets does not store the secret on the server, but puts the encrypted secret into the link that you share with the desired recipient.
 That means that the compromise of a Shared-Secrets server does not automatically compromise all of the shared secrets.

 Secrets can only be retrieved once.
 Further retrievals are rejected by matching the encrypted secret against the fingerprints of the secrets that have been retrieved before.
-By disallowing repeating retrievals of a secret, it is at least possible to detect when the confidentiality of a secret sharing link has been compromised.
+By disallowing repeated retrievals of a secret, it is at least possible to detect when the confidentiality of a secret sharing link has been compromised.

 To protect your secret from getting known by the server or an attacker, you can additionally protect the secret with a password before sharing it.
 The secret will be encrypted and decrypted locally without an interaction with the server.
 You can provide the chosen password to the recipient through a second communication channel to prevent an attacker that is able to control one communication channel from compromising the confidentiallity of your secret.